The Bankrate promise

-Whether you’re buying, renting or refinancing the mortgage on a home, the last thing you want to worry about is being scammed.
-Unfortunately, criminals are getting more creative in how they target consumers.
-In 2021 alone, more than 11,578 victims reported instances of real estate or rental fraud, according to data from the Federal Bureau of Investigation’s Internet Crime Complaint Center.
+The real estate market is already tough enough — when you’re buying, renting or refinancing the mortgage on a home, the last thing you want to worry about is being scammed.
+Unfortunately, criminals are getting more creative in how they target housing consumers.
+In 2022, real estate fraud resulted in victim losses of nearly $400 million, according to data from the FBI’s Internet Crime Complaint Center.

-Here are five common real estate and mortgage scams to keep on your radar — and tips to avoid becoming a scammer’s next victim.
+Here are five common real estate and mortgage scams to keep on your radar, plus tips to avoid becoming a scammer’s next victim.

 1. Escrow wire fraud

-Here’s how it works: You get an email, phone call or text from someone purporting to be from the title or escrow company with instructions on where to wire your escrow funds.
-Fraudsters set up fake websites that appear similar to the title or lending company you’re working with, making it seem like the real deal.
+Here’s how it works: You get an email, phone call or text from someone purporting to be from a title company or mortgage escrow company with instructions on where to wire your escrow funds.
+Fraudsters set up fake websites that appear similar to the title firm or lender you’re working with, making it seem like the real deal.
 Scammers use spoofing tactics to make phone numbers, websites and email addresses appear familiar.
-But in these cases, one number or letter is often off — an easy thing to miss at first glance, explains Melinda Opperman, chief relationship officer at Credit.org, a nonprofit credit counseling agency.
+But in these cases, one number or letter is often off — an easy thing to miss at first glance, says Melinda Opperman, chief external affairs officer at Credit.org, a nonprofit credit counseling agency.

 How to protect yourself